2024 Talerddig train collision: Collision

 On 21 October 2024, the two trains were due to pass at Talerddig.
 The westbound train to Aberystwyth, 1J25, was signalled to enter the loop and wait for the approaching eastbound train to pass it on the main line.
 It entered the loop but failed to stop, and continued beyond the loop, colliding head-on with the eastbound train to Shrewsbury, 1S71, at 19:26 BST (18:26 UTC), approximately 900 m west of the loop.
-Initial investigations indicate that at the time of the impact, the Aberystwyth train was travelling at between 24 and 39 km/h, and the Shrewsbury train had slowed to approximately 10 km/h, though the speeds are subject to further investigation.
+Investigations indicated that at the time of the impact, the Aberystwyth train was travelling at approximately 39 km/h, and the Shrewsbury train had slowed to approximately 11 km/h.
 Before the impact, the driver of the Shrewsbury to Aberystwyth train had entered the saloon to warn passengers of the impending collision.

 Fifteen people were taken to hospital with injuries, four of them serious, but none were described as life-threatening or life-changing; one passenger subsequently died.
 He was reported to have had a heart attack.